HumabHatterZed/WhistleWindInscryptionMods/README.md

   * Changes the description of certain abilities to actually describe what they do.

 ## Changelog
-### v0.28.85.113
+### v0.44.69.113
-Pre-release build
-28 - cards with sprites and emissions
-85 - cards that need sprites and emissions
+Initial release
-113- total number of cards
+* Added initial batch of 70 cards

 ## Future Plans
 * Add remaining abnormalities (denoted under Cards by their classification numbers)
 * Add custom choice node for mod cards (part of overall plan to rebalance some things once this thing's gotten some feedback)
-* Additional expansion pack relating to the sequel game
+* Additional expansion pack(s) relating to the sequel game
+* Another custom node?